rrenaud/nanoGPT/README.md

 ## finetuning

 Finetuning is no different than training, we just make sure to initialize from a pretrained model and train with a smaller learning rate.
-For an example of how to finetune a GPT on new text go to `data/shakespeare` and run `prepare.py` to download the tiny shakespeare dataset and render it into a `train.bin` and `val.bin`, using the OpenAI BPE tokenizer from GPT-2.
+For an example of how to finetune a GPT on new text go to `data/shakespeare` and run `prepare.py` to download the tiny shakespeare dataset and render it into a `train.bin` and `val.bin`, using the OpenAI BPE tokenizer from GPT-2 by default.
 Unlike OpenWebText this will run in seconds.
+The data preparation scripts now support HuggingFace's SuperBPE tokenizer as well, e.g. `python data/shakespeare/prepare.py --tokenizer=superbpe`.
 Finetuning can take very little time, e.g. on a single GPU just a few minutes.
 Run an example finetuning like:

 ```sh
 python train.py config/finetune_shakespeare.py